cloudmelon/Cloud-Native-Playbook/01 - Pods and deployments.md

 <img src="screenshots/Multi-container process namespace.PNG" alt="multi-container-sharedstorage" width="800px"/>

+### DaemonSet
+DaemonSets do not use a scheduler to deploy pods.
+When you need to run 1 replicas and exactly 1 on each node, daemonset is a perfect match.
+As nodes are removed from the cluster, those Pods are garbage collected.

 ## Play 2 : Multi-container pod design pattern

 Three multi-container pod design pattern :